DoDesCadeaux/hargile_website/infrastructure/README.md

 1. **SSL certificates not obtained**: Verify that your domain correctly points to your VPS IP and that ports 80/443 are open.

-2. **Next.js application doesn't start**: Check deployment logs and ensure the application can be built.
+2. **Next.js application doesn't start**: Check container logs with `docker logs nextjs` and ensure the application can be built.

 3. **File access issues**: Ensure Docker volumes are correctly mounted.

 4. **Webhook doesn't trigger deployment**: Check webhook logs and make sure the secret token is correct.

 5. **Health check failing**: Verify that your Next.js application correctly implements the health endpoint.

+6. **OpenLiteSpeed not starting**: Check logs with `docker logs openlitespeed`.
+Make sure the configuration files are correctly mounted.

 ### Health Endpoint